-In order to span a promising range of observational parameter space, five masks were fabricated and the physical properties of the masks is illustrated in Figure 5-13 below.
+In order to span a promising range of observational parameter space, five masks were fabricated and the physical properties of the masks is illustrated in Figure 5-14.
 They were fabricated by precision laser machining onto 0.2 mm steel stock.
 The outer diameter of the final masks was 20 mm to fit within the CONICA pupil wheel slots.

-Figure 5-13: Mechanical drawings of the five aperture masks installed in the CONICA camera.
+Figure 5-14: Mechanical drawings of the four aperture masks installed in the CONICA camera.